Unramified Grothendieck-Serre for simply-connected group schemes satisfying an isotropy condition via unipotent chains: Introduction and Main results

 This theorem will be proved in Section~\ref{sect:TorsorsA1}.
 If $U$ is a scheme over a field, then this is a slight generalization of~\cite[Thm.~4]{FedorovGrSerreNonSC}.
 The general case needs only minor modifications because most of the work is happening over the closed points of $U$ anyways.

-\noindstep We would like to mention some recent results concerning the mixed characteristic case of the Grothendieck--Serre conjecture: in~\cite{PaninMixedSL1} the conjecture is proved for $\SL_1(D)$, where $D$ is an Azumaya algebra over an unramified regular local ring.
-In~\cite{GuoLiuGrSerre} the conjecture is proved in the unramified case, provided that $\bG$ is a constant group scheme.
-In~\cite{GuoPaninGrSerre} the conjecture is proved when $R$ is a semilocal ring of a scheme that is smooth and projective over a discrete valuation ring.
+We would like to mention some recent results concerning the mixed characteristic case of the Grothendieck--Serre conjecture: in~\cite{PaninMixedSL1} the conjecture is proved for $\SL_1(D)$, where $D$ is an Azumaya algebra over an unramified regular local ring.
+In~\cite{GuoPaninGrSerre} the conjecture is proved when $R$ is a semilocal ring of a scheme that is smooth and projective over a discrete valuation ring over which the group scheme is defined.
+More generally, in~\cite{GuoLiuGrSerre} the conjecture is proved in the unramified case, provided that $\bG$ is a constant group scheme.